TUM-Dev/NavigaTUM/data/README.md

 #### Step 00 Areatree

 The starting point is the data defined in the "areatree" (in `sources/00_areatree`).
-It (currently) has a custom data format to be human & machine readable while taking only minimal space.
+It (currently) has a custom data format to be human & machine-readable while taking only minimal space.
 Details about the formatting are given at the head of the file.